Thongchai McIntyre: National Artist and Continued Concert Success

 Following his designation as a National Artist, Thongchai received the HOWE ART AWARD 2023 on 2 November 2023, presented by Howe magazine.
 Later that month, he headlined the Babb Bird Bird Show No. 12 at IMPACT Arena, staging five performances.
 This marked his first live concert series since receiving the National Artist title.

-In 2024, on 28 May, Thongchai was presented with the Lifetime Honor Award for Contemporary Thai Vocalist at the 20th Kom Chad Luek Awards, recognizing his sustained popularity and role as a model for emerging artists.
+In 2024, on 28 May, Thongchai was presented with the Lifetime Honor Award for Contemporary Thai Vocalist at the 20th Kom Chad Luek Awards, recognizing his sustained popularity.
 Later that year, on 25 September, he won two awards at the 33rd Season Awards (2022–2023), receiving Best Male Solo Artist for his album Bird Twenty-Two and Best Song for "Jai Bandarn Raeng, Raeng Bandarn Jai."
 From 22 to 24 November, he staged the Khon nok Kab Dok Mai: Dream For Love concert at Impact Arena, performing alongside four guest artists over three nights.

 In 2025, Thongchai appeared in two charity concerts at the Thailand Cultural Centre.
 The first was the 51st Red Cross Charity Concert, held by the Royal Thai Navy on 9–10 June, where he performed songs such as "La Sao Mae Klong" and "Tam Roy Khwam Dee."
-The second was the 16th Air Force and Thais for Chaipattana concert, organized by the Royal Thai Air Force on 1-2 July.
+The second was the 16th Air Force and Thais for Chaipattana concert, organized by the Royal Thai Air Force on 1–2 July.
 Later that year, he was scheduled to headline the BIRD FANFEST 20XX concert at Impact Arena, consisting of three shows: a charity performance on 21 November, followed by two public performances on 22 and 23 November.